 Regulations on Administration of the Prevention and Control of Marine Environment Pollution Caused by Vessels

 These regulations aim to prevent pollution caused by the discharge and carriage of pollutants by ships, and shipping-related operations such as hold clearing or cleaning, fuel supply, loading and unloading, shipbuilding, salvage, ship breaking and containerisation of hazardous cargo.
 The regulations also cover the response to, handling and investigation of ship pollution incidents, and liability for such incidents.
-Further, they require cargo owners and their agents receiving oil cargoes in Chinese waters to pay into a compensation fund to cover oil pollution damage from ships.
+Furthermore, they require cargo owners and their agents receiving oil cargoes in Chinese waters to pay into a compensation fund to cover oil pollution damage from ships.

 Regulations on Emergency Preparedness and Response on Marine Environment Pollution from Ships

-These Regulations require that owners or operators of (1) any ship carrying polluting and hazardous cargoes in bulk, or (2) any other ship above 10,000 GT, enter into a pollution clean-up contract with an MSA-approved ship pollution response company before the ship enters a Chinese port.
+These Regulations require that owners or operators of (1) any ship carrying polluting and hazardous cargoes in bulk, or (2) any other ship above 10,000 GT enter into a pollution clean-up contract with an MSA-approved ship pollution response company before the ship enters a Chinese port.